 All of that said, I was a little disappointed in some of the background research and some loose ends that I think an editor should have caught before it went to press.
 Like, what ring?
 (I won’t expound on that question further, at the risk of spoiling things for you)(also, it’s possible the ring was explained better but maybe that part was cut?)
 And no professional orchestra conductor would ever refer to an orchestra rehearsal as a practice.
 (Since I’m actually married to an orchestra conductor, I can say that with absolute confidence.)
 There were a few other musical things that were a bit off, but they didn’t bother me quite as much as the rehearsal/practice issue did.
 Finally, I felt that even though it was written by an LDS author (hooray for LDS authors!), the Mormon-ness in this particular story was a little out of place.
 The characters going to church or talking about it just felt awkward to me.
 Like it was put in the book just to say, “I’m an LDS book!” when it had no real bearing on the plot at all.

 I feel a little bad about pointing those things out, but I think they stood in the way of making a good book great.
 I’d still recommend reading it, because it is good.
 The story was very intriguing and I enjoyed it quite a lot.
 It’s definitely a nice, quick summer read.

 (Update 7/15/2011: Heather contacted me and we worked together to fix the musical issues, and she also mentioned that she fixed the ring issues.
-A second edition will be available both digitally and in paper very soon.)
+A second edition is now available.)